Updated Feb. 19, 2021

 GRIT’s mixed-use redevelopment plan is expected to move forward with special zoning known as a Master Plan Development.
 The zoning designation would enable construction of a phased, mixed-income community that includes a health innovation hub, retail and commercial uses, public green spaces, community spaces, and a variety of market rate and affordable housing options for families and seniors.
 The plan will also reuse the Singer Pavilion, the only remaining Reese building on the site.

-In June 2020, GRIT formally submitted a $3.5 billion redevelopment proposal to City Council that would create 8.2 million square feet of commercial, institutional and mixed-income housing and more than 4,000 permanent and temporary jobs.
+GRIT's $3.8 billion redevelopment was approved by the Chicago Plan Commission on Thursday, Feb.
+18. The plan would create up to 7.8 million square feet of commercial, institutional and mixed-income housing and more than 48,000 permanent and temporary jobs.

-The Master Planned Development zoning application will be referred to the Chicago Plan Commission and refined in the coming months by the development team and DPD staff with continued input from stakeholders and the public.
+The Master Planned Development zoning application has been refined over the last several months by the development team and DPD staff with continued input from stakeholders and the public.
 The City and the GRIT team are collaborating closely with the Michael Reese Advisory Council and Ald.
 Sophia King (4th Ward).

 An initial virtual town hall to update the public on GRIT’s proposal was hosted by the Department of Planning and Development (DPD), Ald.
 Sophia King (4th) and the Michael Reese Advisory Council on Monday, May 4.

-The same group co-hosted a follow-up virtual town hall in October 2020 to review updated plans from the GRIT development team.
-Meeting information is listed below.
+The same group co-hosted a follow-up virtual town hall in fall 2020 to review updated plans from the GRIT development team.

 All questions on the development proposal can be directed to DPD@cityofchicago.org.